WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 Note that with Python, a left shift simply expands the width of the number for the extra bits (whereas other languages drop off the extra bits).

+So why is this important?
+Think of when you `chmod` a file to give permissions.
+Each file and folder has 8-bit data that controls the permissions.

+* Read is equivalent to ‘4’.
+* Write is equivalent to ‘2’.
+* Execute is equivalent to ‘1’

+`000` means no permissions.
+To read and write it would be `6 (4+2)`.
+To read, write and execute it would be `7 (4+2+1)`.
+Common permissions are:

+* `755` common in web servers; owner has all permissions, everyone else read and execute, but not make changes to a file
+* `777` everyone can do everything
+* `644` only the owner can read and write, everyone else can only read.
+No one can execute
+* `655` only the owner can read and write, but not execute the file.
+Everyone else can read and execute, but cannot modify the file.

 ###<a id="numericmethods">Numeric Methods</a>

 Key methods for numeric types are: